TheOnlyZac/sly1/docs/STYLEGUIDE.md

  * @file filename.xyz
  * @brief A brief description of the file.
  *
- * A longer description of the file that goes into more detail
+ * @details A longer description of the file that goes into more detail
  * if you feel it is necessary.
  */
 ```